-Members of the Arches group of moths are highly patterned and Laudable Arches is no exception.
+Members of the Arches group of moths are highly patterned, and Laudable Arches is no exception.
 Overall, it has a light green shading with a large, obvious brown patch in the center of each forewing.
 It is similar in appearance to Implicit Arches, but the latter's brown mark is much fainter.
-Inside this brown patch is an obvious, round green spot outlined in black.
-Beneath that is a bright orange-red spot about equal in size.
-Under the orange spot is a light green and white bean-shaped blob.
-The brown patches are bordered on top with a straight, white, scalloped line, outlined in black for contrast, which runs across the wing.
-A second similar scalloped line runs beneath the brown patch on a slant.
+Another relative, Explicit Arches, has a sharp color contrast that really showcases the curves on the wings.
+Under the brown mark is a light green and white bean-shaped mark.
+A white scalloped line runs both above and beneath the brown patch.
 Fringe on the bottom edges of the wings are checkered white and black.

-The species of moth has larvae that feed on herbaceous weeds like dandelions.
+This species of moth has larvae that feed on herbaceous weeds like dandelions.
 Thanks to a range in a warmer part of the continent, two broods can be produced each year, and it is possible for adults to be found all year long in some places.
-Look for this small moth in fields, gardens and lots where weeds have started to establish a presence.
+Look for this small moth in fields, gardens, lawns, and abandoned lots where weeds have started to establish a presence.

 Scientific Name: Lacinipolia laudabilis

 Butterfly or Moth

 Size (Adult; Length): 16mm to 28mm (0.62in to 1.09in)